Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 from dbgp.client import brk
 ```
 I then put a breakpoint in the **pushLocalUri** function in **koPublishing.py**.
-This SHOULD be around line 572.
+This should be around line 572.
 ```python
 def pushLocalUri(self, uri, transferCallback=None, forcePush=False, pubSettings=None):
     brk(host="127.0.0.1", port=9005)
 ```

-Make sure you've got your Komodo set to listen on that *port*: Edit menu (Komodo on mac) > Preferences > Debugging > Connection.
+Make sure you've got your Komodo set to listen on that *port*: `Edit menu ( or "Komodo" on OSX) > Preferences > Debugging > Connection`.
-Also make sure that Komodo is listening: Debug > Listen for Debugging Connections.
+Also make sure that Komodo is listening: `Debug > Listen for Debugging Connections`.

 At this point you should see a problem, "Hey, WTF Carey?
 I'm already running
 Komodo while editing these files.
 Do I restart Komodo and have it debug itself